 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 In fact, the best foods in Iceland are simple: Hot dogs, fish, soup, yogurt, tomatoes and orange soda.
-It doesn’t sound like much (and we don’t recommend eating them all together!), but these are the six best things to eat in Reykjavik, Iceland.
+It doesn’t sound like much (and we don’t recommend eating them all together), but these are the six best things to eat in Reykjavik, Iceland.

-Our list of things to eat in Iceland includes the best fish and chips, Reykjavik street food and some of the more interesting Iceland eats.
-Plus, we highlight where to eat in Iceland during your tip.
+Our list of things to eat in Iceland includes the best fish and chips, Reykjavik street food and some of the more interesting eats.
+All these classic Reykjavik food items should be on your must-eat list of Icelandic cuisine.
+Plus, we highlight where to eat in Iceland during your trip!

 Best Food in Iceland